RafaelGB/Obsidian-ZettelFlow/docs/index.md

 # Welcome to ZettelFlow
+> **Note:** This Documentation is still a work in progress.
+If you have any questions, please feel free to open a issue or disccusion.

 ZettelFlow is a dynamic template engine based on Zettelkasten method.
 It is designed to minimize the friction between your thoughts and the final output.
 It is a tool that helps you to write and organize your thoughts.

 ## How to start